• Skip to primary navigation

 Assemble the Vegan Wagon Wheels

-1. Cut the cookies in half, add 1 tbsp of the coconut filling and 1 tsp of the strawberry chia jam on each half and close.
+1. Cut the cookies in half, add 1 tablespoon of the coconut filling and 1 teaspoon of the strawberry chia jam on each half and close.
 Press down slightly.

 2. Set the biscuits in the freezer for 30 minutes to firm up.